 The impulse to lie is often hard to overcome.
-Most societies have figured out ways to temper, as best they can, the urge people feel (when their backs are to the wall) to bend the truth to suit their own interests.
-In this respect, Mexico is similar to most places.
+Most societies have figured out ways to temper, as best they can, the urge people feel (especially when their backs are to the wall) to bend the truth to suit their own needs.

-In many small towns, if a single promise made during a campaign comes to fruition, large and lavish banners are strung across municipal headquarters, and the word “CUMPLIMOS” (“we kept our word”) is emblazoned everywhere.
+In many small Mexican towns, if a campaign promise is (unexpectedly) achieved, large garish banners are strung all across town with the word “CUMPLIMOS” (“we kept our word”).

-‘Keeping one’s word’ is a big party, with speeches, alcohol, celebration.
+‘Keeping one’s word’ is a big deal, warranting speeches, industrial quantities of alcohol and widely-held celebration.
 Why?
 Because it’s rare.
-Not just because of politician’s over-the-top promises, but because of profound differences in how Mexicans perceive and judge language.
+Not just because of politicians’ tendency to make over-the-top pledges, but because of deep discrepancies in how Mexicans perceive and judge language.

-Although few people know all the details, there were scores if not hundreds of witnesses, including local, state and federal level officials, not just of the incident but the cover-up.
+Although few people know all the details, there were scores if not hundreds of witnesses, including local, state and federal officials, not just at the incident itself but also the extensive cover-up.